Bamii/rick-morty-app/README.md

 This is a rick and morty app that contains a lot of information from the movie (Characters, Episodes, and locations).

 # Contributing
+This app was built using [React](https://reactjs.org) and [Redux](https://redux.js.org/).
 Anybody can contribute to this program.
 Fork the repo, Clone it, and make your changes.
 Create a pull request when you're done and i'll review the changes.

 # How to run
 Running the app locally to make changes: